BXING2/computer-vision/segmentation/README.md

 ## General
-This example demonstrates funetuning the YOLO model for object detection.
+This example demonstrates funetuning the YOLO model for instance segmentation.

 ## Dataset
 The dataset is the Penn-Fudan Database which consists of 170 pedestrian images collected from University of Pennsylvania and Fudan University.